redox-os/book/src/build-system-reference.md

 ```

 Where `x` is your `make` option, it can be `f`, `r`, `c`, `u`, `cr`, `ucr`, `uc` or `ucf`

-(If you are using Podman you need to run `make env` command before this script to avoid a very slow execution, once the script finish the operation run the `exit` command)

 ### Include Recipes